Willgunter/Discord-Clone/README.md

     - Update 2: working through a specific part of code that appears to be making it display to the screen under certain conditions.
 Currently investigating similar parts in other projects to see what I can replicate

+- 8/14/2023
+    - 🎉🎉🎉🎉🍻🍻I GOT IT TO WORK🍻🍻🎉🎉🎉🎉

+    - (When I submit a thing in the message box and refresh the page, a new message displays in the backend along with the rest of the messages)

+    - Still need to figure out how to get the actual new message to display though...

 Resources I used:
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)